Developer-Usman/RoverPlay-Assesment/README.md

 # RoverPlay-Assesment
-This is the assesment for rover play studio
+This is the assesment for roverplay studio